tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 * Today's class is somewhat heavy on theory.
 Students must also understand the occasional need to implement sampling strategies used in activities.
 It may be useful to check for understanding by posing questions about hypothetical use cases and data sets.

-* Be sure to spend some time on the implementations of SMOTE and cluster centroids undersampling, and encourage students to read the documentation for these modules so that they understand how it works under the hood.
+* Spend time on the SMOTE implementations and cluster centroids undersampling, and encourage students to read the documentation for these modules so that they understand how it works under the hood.

-* Be sure to make good use of the slides, since concepts like confusion matrices or the precision-recall curve may be easier to understand visually.
+* Be sure to make use of the slides, since certian concepts like confusion matrices or the precision-recall curve will be easier to understand visually.

 ### Sample Class Video (Highly Recommended)